dmekhanikov/community-detection/README.md

 This is an attempt to make a community detection tool.

 ## Features
-* Modularity computation
+* Louvain clustering
-* Louvain and Spectral clustering
+* Spectral clustering
+    * Multilayer graphs
+    * Constraints
 * JUNG library and GraphML format support

-## What's planned
-* Multilayer constrained clustering

 ## Requirements
 * `Scala v2.11`